ryanoasis/nerd-fonts/src/readme-per-directory-addendum.md

 ### TL;DR

-* Pick your font family and then select from the `'complete'` directory.
+* Pick your font family:
   * If you are limited to monospaced fonts (because of your terminal, etc) then pick a font with `Nerd Font Mono` (or `NFM`).
   * If you want to have bigger icons (usually around 1.5 normal letters wide) pick a font without `Mono` i.e. `Nerd Font` (or `NF`).
 Most terminals support this, but ymmv.
   * If you work in a proportional context (GUI elements or edit a presentation etc) pick a font with `Nerd Font Propo` (or `NFP`).